 In disposing of matters promptly, efficiently, and fairly, a judge must demonstrate due regard for the rights of the parties to be heard and to have issues resolved without unnecessary cost or delay.
 A judge should monitor and supervise cases to reduce or eliminate dilatory practices, avoidable delays, and unnecessary costs.
 Prompt disposition of the court’s business requires a judge to devote adequate time to judicial duties, to be punctual in attending court and expeditious in determining matters under submission, and to take reasonable measures to ensure that court personnel, litigants, and their lawyers cooperate with the judge to that end.Code of Conduct for United States Judges

-From the get-go, like we saw with the judge presiding over Dershowitz v CNN, we can see that this judge is also conducting proper proceedings.
+From the get-go, as we saw with the judge presiding over Dershowitz v CNN, we can see that this judge is also conducting proper proceedings.

 Judges who don’t follow canon(s) essentially do the opposite of what the canon(s) states.
 So for e.g., a judge who violates Canon 3A(5) did not dispose of matters promptly, efficiently, or fairly … the judge did not demonstrate due regard for the rights of the parties to be heard and to have issues resolved without unnecessary costs or delays and so forth– while maintaining extraordinary power over people’s lives.